section-engineering-education/engineering-education/articles/introduction-to-tailwind-css/index.md

 ### Getting Started with Tailwindcss

 CSS technology was one of the biggest game-changers in web development.
 It allowed for more styling capabilities and freedom.
-As CSS grew, so did it's difficulty.
+As CSS grew, so did its complexity.
 CSS in retrospect is not challenging to write, but it can be tricky to implement.

 The next phase in CSS was the development of libraries and frameworks.
 One of the most famous examples of CSS frameworks is bootstrap.

-Frameworks like Boostrap have one major disadvantage due to increased growth and usage.
-They became too big and offered less control over the styles.
+Frameworks like Boostrap have one major disadvantage.
+Due to increased growth and usage, they became too big and offer less control over the styles.
 The learning path became hard since the developer has to learn hundreds of classes.

 In this article, we will cover:

-- What Tailwindcss is,
+- What Tailwindcss is
-- Different ways to install and configure tailwind,
+- Different ways to install and configure tailwind
-- and How to use utility-based classes over regular prewritten classes.
+- How to use utility-based classes over regular prewritten classes

 To follow along with this tutorial, a basic understanding of HTML and CSS is necessary.
 Experience with any CSS framework is an added advantage.